GivEnergy/giv_tcp/README.md

    1. See the below table for other optional variables which you can also use.
 7. Deploy the container

+Alternatively you can run the container from the command line by downloading the docker-compose.yml file, modifying it and then run the following commmand in the same file location: "docker-compose up".

 Once this has been done the container should start-up and begin publishing data to its internal MQTT broker.
 You can test this by using an MQTT client, such as MQTT Explorer(http://mqtt-explorer.com/) and connect using the IP address of the machine you are running docker on.

 From here your invertor data is available through either MQTT or REST as described below.